cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/migrate-lb-tunnel.md

 This tutorial starts by documenting the steps to create a Legacy Tunnel with Cloudflare Load Balancer so that those can be compared to the migration steps.
 If you would prefer to start the migration now, please [skip ahead](#create-a-named-tunnel).

 In both modes, the first step is to create a Load Balancer and Origin Pool.
-Navigate to the `Traffic` tab of the Cloudflare dashboard.
+Go to the `Traffic` tab of the Cloudflare dashboard.
 Input a public-facing DNS hostname for a domain in your Cloudflare account.

 ![Cloudflare dashboard screen that shows how to create a load balancer](/images/cloudflare-one/secure-origin-connections/migrate-lb-tunnel/create-lb.png)